Are we heartbroken with the things that break the heart of God?

 God has ways of making His grace known in all cultures.
 It appears that the heathen could respond in a way that would enable them to be reconciled with God.
 In the end, all people facing the Final Judgment will be "without excuse" (Romans 1:20).
 They have not been arbitrarily or unfairly sentenced.

 Are the heathen really lost?
-Jonah was convinced they were even though he wanted to walk away, leaving them that way!
-Unfortunately, Jonah has had lots of company in his complacency.
+Jonah was convinced they were, even though he wanted to walk away, leaving them that way!
+Unfortunately, Jonah has had a lot of company in his complacency.
 Unwilling to see beyond their own world, they dismiss responsibility for anybody beyond their immediate neighborhood.

 As his ship headed across the Mediterranean into that storm, Jonah disappeared below deck.
 Instead of being conscience-stricken over his cowardly actions or agonizing over the perishing Ninevites, Jonah went to sleep.
 Was he lulled to sleep by relief at having escaped God's call?
 Or was he simply exhausted?
 We do know that the Ninevites' lostness did not greatly burden Jonah.
 It was that attitude, and not Jonah's outward disobedience, that most upset God.